jacko0/Eric-Jacksons/README.md

 email <sales@ericjacksons.co.uk>

-The shop is open Monday and Friday only, 9am to 5pm.
+Due to thw Corona Virus The shop is currently closed until further notice.

+We are operating an emergency callout service.
+Please contact us for more information.

 Telephone: 023 92 262020